WICG/manifest-incubations/launch_handler-explainer.md

 ## Future extensions to this proposal

 - Add a service worker `"launch"` event that intercepts every web app launch.
-  The service worker can choose to override the value of `route_to_client`, `navigate_client` and `LaunchParams`.
+  The service worker can choose to override the value of `route_to`, `navigate_client` and `LaunchParams`.

   **Use case:** Opening a productivity web app via a